 Clinical features and diagnosis Top

-The signs and symptoms of shock may be accompanied or preceded by signs and symptoms of dehydration: dry mucous membranes, dry and hypoelastic skin, and increased thirst (except for the elderly with hypodipsia).
+The signs and symptoms of shock may be accompanied or preceded by signs and symptoms of dehydration: dry mucous membranes, dry and hypoelastic skin, and increased thirst (except for elderly patients with hypodipsia).
 Altered mental status may develop before hypotension (particularly in the elderly).
-Tachycardia and orthostatic hypotension usually occur before the drop in blood pressure that may be observed in a patient when he or she is sitting or supine.
+Tachycardia and orthostatic hypotension usually occur before the drop in blood pressure that may be observed in a patient when they are sitting or supine.
 History and results of physical examination indicative of the cause of shock are helpful in establishing the diagnosis.
 Also see Dehydration.
+Acid-base (eg, contraction alkalosis or metabolic acidosis) or electrolyte disturbances (eg, hyponatremia or hypernatremia, hypokalemia or hyperkalemia) can be also considered as warnings of hypovolemic conditions.

 2. Simultaneously treat the underlying causes of shock, for instance, treat the disease that causes vomiting, diarrhea, intestinal obstruction, polyuria, or fluid loss via the skin.